ssube/textual-engine/docs/getting-started.md

 available verbs: create, debug, graph, help, load, quit, save, drop, hit, look, move, take, use, wait
 ```

-These verbs are split into two groups: commands to the current world and commands to the game itself (meta-commands).
+These verbs are split into two groups: commands to the game world and meta-commands to the game itself.

-### Common Commands
+### World Commands

 - `drop <item>`
   - drop an item from your inventory